 Plants are immobile and henceforth have been provided with tissues made up of dead cells, which provide structural strength.
-They have to endure unfavorable environmental situations like strong winds, storms, floods etc.
+They have to endure unfavourable environmental situations like strong winds, storms, floods etc.

 Plant Tissue System